cakebatterandsprinkles/portfolio-gatsby/src/posts/13-js_var_vs_let_and_const.md

 If a function is defined inside of another function, the inner function has the access to the outer function's variables, but the outer function doesn't have access to the inner function's variables.
 This is called **lexical scoping**.

-A block is any code in between curly braces, and if you declare any variable inside a block using 'let' and 'const', it will only be available inside of that block.
-(We'll elaborate this in the differences subtitle.)
+**A block** is any code in between curly braces, and if you declare any variable inside a block using 'let' and 'const', it will only be available inside of that block.

 #### What is Closure?